pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 The following process will create a Professional Workspace with a free Silver Account Plan.
 To upgrade a Workspace to Gold, see [Workspace Plans](/guides/account-mgmt/plans/workspace-plans).

-1. Click the [Workspace Switcher](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) in the upper left corner, then select **Create New Workspace**.
+1. Click the [Workspace Switcher](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) (located to the right of the Pantheon logo on desktop devices, or in the top right mobile menu on mobile devices), then select **Create a Professional Workspace**.

 1. Enter the information, upload a logo (optional), and click **Continue**.